composable-operator/composable/README.md

 * Support waiting conditions - wait when a checking resource is Online, Ready, or Running, and after that do other
 operations: deploy, retrieve value and deploy, start a job ...
 * Support resource monitoring, and automatically propagate the updates.
+* Replace logger

 ## Questions

 * Should we provide a separate discovery mechanism to retrieve values from Secrets and ConfigMap.
 	* The path can be changed from `{.Object.data.key}` to `data.key` or even just `key`.
-	* In any case, we probably have to support transformers.
+	* In any case, we probably have to support transformers.`
 * Should we eliminate the prefix `Object` in the jsonpath?